yukonblue/chewbaaka/README.md

 ![logo](./Resources/Chewbaaka_Logo_256x256.png)

-## Workflow and branching stretegies
+## Workflow and branching strategies

 Currently, there are only two major branches - **master** and **release**.